aks-2017/semestralne-zadania-semestralne-zadanie-xkanuch-xjanec/sdn/4.results/README.md

 In our measurement we used script for automatic testing, in which we took down following link:

-    1. link between swicth s5 and s7
+    1. link between switch s5 and s7

-    2. link between swicth s8 and s10
+    2. link between switch s8 and s10

 ![linkDown](https://github.com/aks-2017/semestralne-zadania-semestralne-zadanie-xkanuch-xjanec/blob/master/img/linkDown.PNG "Link down")